Skip to content

 Comparison to Prostatilen/Vitaprost

-The parent polypeptide extract has modestly more clinical evidence — Russian RCT-style trials in BPH, chronic prostatitis, and male infertility associated with chronic prostatitis report improvements in IPSS scores, prostate-specific inflammation markers, and ejaculate quality (Kuznetsov et al., 2014).
+The parent polypeptide extract has modestly more clinical evidence - Russian-language reports in BPH, chronic prostatitis, and male infertility associated with chronic prostatitis describe improvements in IPSS scores, prostate-specific inflammation markers, and ejaculate quality, though none is PubMed-indexed or independently verifiable.
 Whether the synthetic KEDP reproduces the extract's effects has not been systematically tested.
 It is an open question whether the active component of the extract is KEDP, a different peptide, or a mixture of factors.

 Receptor pharmacology